carcigenicate/rust_math_pet/README.md

 ![Sample](./docs/math_pet.png)

+# Gameplay

 This is a Tamagotchi-like game.
 To feed the pet, you must answer simple math problems.

-The game runs in real time, so the pet needs to be fed periodically.
-After 24 without being fed, the pet will die.
-Upgrades can be bought that increase this timeframe.
+Correct answers result in the pet being fed, while wrong answers result in the pet losing HP.

+The pet will slowly become hungry over time.
+When its SAT reaches 0, it will begin losing health.
+If the pet's health reaches 0, it will die, and the game will reset.
+The old game save is stored internally within the file, but isn't currently used for anything.
+I think I may add a "resurrection" mechanic at some point.

-The game auto-saves on close, and creates a `pet_save.json` save-file.
+The game auto-saves on close.

+## Shop

+SAT can be "spent" in order to tweak some aspects of the game and affect the pet.

+- Heal: Heal the pet for 20 HP
+- Increase Max SAT: Increase the max SAT of the pet by 2
+- Increase Max HP: Increase the max HP of the pet by 2
+- Increase Time to Starve: Reduce how quickly the pet loses SAT
+- Increase Risk: Increase the amount of SAT recovered for correct answers by 0.2, but increase the amount of health lost for wrong answers by 0.5.

 # Running